 safe and welcoming cycling festival for all

-The following code outlines our requirements for participants’ conduct on and off the road during
+The following code outlines the requirements for participants’ conduct on and off the road during

-the VeloTour Festival from 1 May 2020 to 3 May 2020 and is designed to offer a safe
+the Velotour Festival from 27 May to 29 May 2022 and is designed to offer a safe

 and welcoming cycling festival for all regardless of gender, ethnicity, age, sexual orientation,

 socioeconomic status, physical appearance, ability and religion (or lack thereof).

 Organizers do not tolerate harassment of participants in any form including offensive language, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.